What Causes High Liver Enzymes?

 Symptoms and Diagnosis of Nonalcoholic Fatty Liver Disease

-Often silent in its early stages, NAFLD might be prowling around unnoticed.
-You might feel tired or ache on the right side just below your ribs - subtle signs that are easy to dismiss.
+Often silent in its early stages, NAFLD is important to keep an eye out for.
+You might feel tired or ache on the right side just below your ribs.
+These are subtle signs that are easy to dismiss.

 To confirm NAFLD diagnosis, though, doctors usually rely on imaging tests like ultrasounds.
 In some cases, they may resort to liver biopsies.